eclipse/imagen/docs/guide/acquisition/index.md

 There are three `ImageMIPMap` constructors:

-    ImageMIPMap(RenderedImage image, AffineTransform transform,
+* `ImageMIPMap(RenderedImage image, AffineTransform transform, Interpolation interpolation)`
-           Interpolation interpolation)

-:   This constructor assumes that the operation used to derive the
-    next lower resolution is a standard *affine* operation.
+  This constructor assumes that the operation used to derive the next lower resolution is a standard *affine* operation.
-    *Parameters*:
-    `image`
-    The image at the highest resolution level.
-    `transform`
-    The affine transform matrix used by \"affine\" operation.
-    `interpolation`
-    The interpolation method used by \"affine\" operation.

-:   Any number of versions of the original image may be derived by an
-    affine transform representing the geometric relationship between levels of the MIP map.
-The affine transform may include translation, scaling, and rotation (see [\"Affine Transformation\" on page 272](../geom-image-manip)).
+  Any number of versions of the original image may be derived by an affine transform representing the geometric relationship between levels of the MIP map.
+The affine transform may include translation, scaling, and rotation (see [\"Affine Transformation\"
+    ](../geom-image-manip)).

-    ImageMIPMap(RenderedImage image, RenderedOp downSampler)
+* `ImageMIPMap(RenderedImage image, RenderedOp downSampler)`

-:   This constructor specifies the `downSampler`, which points to the
-    RenderedOp chain used to derive the next lower resolution level.
-    *Parameters*:
-    `image`
-    The image at the highest resolution level.
-    `downsampler`
-    The RenderedOp chain used to derive the next lower resolution level.
-The first operation of this chain must take one source, but must not have a source specified.
+  This constructor specifies the `downSampler`, which points to the RenderedOp chain used to derive the next lower resolution level.

-    ImageMIPMap(RenderedOp downSampler)
+* `ImageMIPMap(RenderedOp downSampler)`

-:   This constructor specifies only the `downSampler`.``
+  This constructor specifies only the `downSampler`.``

 The `downSampler` is a chain of operations used to derive the image at the next lower resolution level from the image at the current